What is a 2nd DUI Offense Under California Laws?

 Hire a Reputable DUI Lawyer Near Me

 Representing yourself in a second-time DUI case may not prove effective since the case requires expert legal assistance.
 The possible outcomes of your case will depend on the type of legal assistance sought and the reliability of the defenses presented in court.
-At The Law Offices of Ross Howell Sobel, we make legal services available to residents of San Fernando Valley and Los Angeles, CA facing various criminal charges.
+At The Law Offices of Ross Howell Sobel, we make legal services available to residents of Los Angeles County and Los Angeles, CA facing various criminal charges.
 Allow one of our lawyers to handle your case by calling us at 818-582-2350 today.